-SECTION 5.29: Bereavement Leave
+SECTION 5.27: Bereavement Leave

 A. All full-time employees may receive bereavement leave in the event of a death in the immediate family.
-Immediate family for this purpose shall be deemed to include the parents, grandparents, spouse, children, brothers and sisters.
-Leave will be limited to 4 working days.
-AMENDED DECEMBER 29, 2020.
+Immediate family for this purpose shall be deemed to include the parents, grandparents, spouse, children, brothers, and sisters. exhausted, the balance of FMLA leave (if applicable) will be compensated through employees' accrued sick, vacation and personal time.
+Upon exhaustion of accrued sick, vacation and personal time, any remaining leave will be unpaid leave.
+Please refer to the Family and Medical Leave Policy for further guidance on the FMLA.